jazzydesu/Noki/README.md

 It turns atmospheric conditions into a 0–100 quality score, then tells you what actually pushed the prediction up or down.

 It is not trying to mathematically define beauty.
-That would be stupid.
+That would be dumb, right?

 It is trying to find the conditions that tend to make a beautiful sky possible.